golemfactory/tutorialapp/tutorial.md

         raise ValueError(f"Invalid result hash difficulty")
 ```

 To satisfy the Task API interface, we need to provide a benchmarking function.
 It will measure the execution time of an arbitrary number of iterations.
-The result will be converted to an arbitrarily chosen score range.
+The result will be converted to a fixed score range.

 ```python
 def benchmark(